-Brussels, 29/11/2023
+Brussels, 11/01/2024

-On 21st November 2023, new technical and construction-related criteria for circular economy ("Environmental Delegated Act") were published in the Official Journal of the EU under the Taxonomy for sustainable activities.
-With the imminent entry into force and application of these new criteria in the 27 Member States from January 2024, the flagship project of the EU's sustainable finance agenda has passed another important milestone.
-FIEC welcomes the new criteria and the targeted amendments to the "Climate Delegated Act" but believes that continuous fine-tuning of the criteria based on the experience gained from their practical application as well as a regular exchange between the industry, the financial sector and the European Commission will be essential to make the framework work.
+In December 2023, new technical and construction-related criteria for circular economy ("Environmental Delegated Act") under the Taxonomy for sustainable activities have entered into force.

+These criteria have been applicable in the 27 Member States since 1st January 2024.
+The EU's sustainable finance agenda has achieved another important milestone with the entry into force of these new criteria.

+FIEC welcomes the new circular economy criteria and the targeted amendments to the "Climate Delegated Act".
+Continuous fine-tuning of the criteria based on the experience gained from their practical application will be essential to ensure the framework's effectiveness and to mobilise much needed capital for sustainable construction activities in the coming years.